The S-Hamiltonian Cycle Problem: Polynomial Case:

 \begin{enumerate} \item Start at $v_0$. \item For $i = 0$ to $k-1$: \begin{enumerate} \item Visit the vertices from $\Pie{2i}$, starting at a vertex at depth $2$ or $4$ in $T_{2i}$ (or none if $\Pie{2i}$ is empty) and ending on a vertex at depth $2$ in $T_{2i}$ (or at $v_{2i}$ itself if $\Pie{2i}$ is empty). \item If $\Pio{2i+1}$ is not empty, go to its first vertex, which is at depth $1$ in $T_{2i+1}$, through a walk of length $4$ (or $2$ if $\Pie{2i}$ was empty).
 Then, traverse $\Pio{2i+1}$, ending on a vertex at depth $1$ or $3$ in $T_{2i+1}$. \item Move to $v_{2i+2}$.
 If $\Pio{2i+1}$ was empty, this is a walk of length $2$ through $v_{2i} - v_{2i+1} - v_{2i+2}$.
 Otherwise, this is a walk of length $2$ or $4$ from the last vertex of $\Pio{2i+1}$. \end{enumerate} \item We can now go through $\Pie{2k}$, ending on a vertex at depth $2$ in $T_{2k}$, or stay at $v_{2k}$ if $\Pie{2k}$ is empty.
 Once this is done, we have visited all vertices of the $\Vie{i}$ for every even $i$ and all vertices of the $\Vio{i}$ for every odd $i$. \item We then go to the first vertex of $\Pio{0}$ which is at depth $1$ in $T_0$, through a walk of length $4$ (or $2$ if $\Pie{2k}$ was empty) and traverse $\Pio{0}$ ending at a vertex at depth $1$ or $3$ in $T_0$. \item We now just have to repeat the previous loop while swapping the roles of even and odd.
 Formally, for $i = 0$ to $k-1$: \begin{enumerate} \item Move to $v_{2i+1}$.
 This is a walk of length $2$ or $4$ from either the last vertex of $\Pio{2i}$ or from $v_{2i}$ if $\Pio{2i}$ was empty. \item If $\Pie{2i+1}$ is not empty, visit the vertices of $\Pie{2i+1}$ in order, ending on a vertex at depth $2$ in $T_{2i+1}$.
 Else stay at $v_{2i+1}$. \item Go to the first vertex of $\Pio{2i+2}$ which is at depth $1$ in $T_{2i+2}$ through a walk of length $4$ from the last vertex of $\Pie{2i+1}$ (or of length $2$ from $v_{2i+1}$ if $\Pie{2i+1}$ was empty) and traverse $\Pio{2i+2}$, ending at a vertex at depth $1$ or $3$ in $T_{2i+2}$. \end{enumerate} \item Finally, return to $v_0$ from the last vertex of $\Pio{2k}$ or from $v_{2k}$, which is a walk of length $2$ or~$4$.
 This completes the cycle and concludes the proof. \qedhere \end{enumerate} \end{proof}

 We can now prove \cref{thm:246hcycle}, which concludes the proof of~\cref{thm:main}:

 \begin{proof}[Proof of \cref{thm:246hcycle}] Given a graph $G$, we first determine in linear time whether $G$ is bipartite.
-If $G$ is bipartite, then every walk of length in $S = \{2,4,6\}$ will keep us on the same partition, so we cannot hope to ever visit the other side.
+If $G$ is bipartite, then every walk of length in $S = \{2,4,6\}$ will keep us in the same part of the bipartition, so we cannot hope to ever visit the other side.
 Otherwise, \cref{lem:246hcyclenb} gives us a \Hcycle[2,4,6] in linear time. \end{proof}